 Skip to main content

-Let your readers subscribe to receive your new posts by email
+Let your readers subscribe to get your new posts by email

-Here is the snippet with a minimal set of configuration settings:
+Here is a sample Subscribe Form snippet with a minimal set of configuration settings:

 • data-feed-id